splunk/public-o11y-docs/gdi/integrations-list.rst

       <h2>Community and other integrations<a name="community-integrations" class="headerlink" href="#community-integrations" title="Permalink to this headline">¶</a></h2>
    </embed>

-The following integrations are available:
+The following Community integrations are available:

 - Istio
 - Jaeger